What is Collaborative Practice?

 Why is it important to use a member of the Cincinnati Academy of Collaborative Professionals (CACP)?

-CACP members are some of the most experienced and well trained professionals in the area of family law, family relations, and finance.
+CACP members are some of the most experienced and well-trained professionals in the areas of family law, family relations, and finance.